-and sealed is denied.
-The Subject has been shown by a preponderance of the evidence to have committed abuse and/or neglect.
+The Subject has been shown by a preponderance of the evidence to have committed neglect.

-The substantiated report properly categorized as a level four category.
+The substantiated report is properly categorized as a Category 2.

-NOW THEREFORE IT IS DETERMINED that the record of this report shall be retained by the Vulnerable Person's Central Register, and will be sealed after five years pursuant to SSL § 493(4)(c).
+NOW THEREFORE IT IS DETERMINED that the record of this report shall be retained in part by the Vulnerable Person's Central Register, and will be sealed after five years pursuant to SSL § 493(4)(c).